Gabriella439/nixos-in-production/manuscript/Architecture.md

 - *better resource utilization*

+  A hub can make use of spare build capacity across all available spokes, so a particularly expensive build (e.g. a mass upgrade) can be powered by a large number of spokes.
+In contrast, confining each build to a single spoke means that spokes have to be over-provisioned and often most of their build capacity sits idle.

+- *heterogeneous builders*

-  Nix's support for remote builds comes in handy if you want to make use of different builder "profiles".
+  Nix's support for remote builds comes in handy if you want to make use of different builder hardware profiles.
 In other words, you may want to delegate some types of builds (e.g. NixOS tests) to memory-optimized machines and other types of builds (e.g. expensive builds like `chromium` or the Linux kernel) to CPU-optimized machines.
 Remote builds make it much easier to support these sort of heterogeneous builds.

-  Also a hub can make use of spare build capacity across all available spokes, so a particularly expensive build (e.g. a mass upgrade) can be powered by a large number of spokes.
-In contrast, and complthe entire build to a single spoke means that spokes have to be over-provisioned and often most of their build capacity sits idle.

-  In contrast, if you initiate and complete a build entirely withing a single spoke then the spoke needs to be grossly overprovisioned and most of the spoke's build capacity tends to remain idle.